 - When the applicant does not have parental responsibility;

-- When a family move shortly after the closing date of applications when one or more of the following applies:
+- When a family move shortly after the closing date for applications when one or more of the following applies:

 - The family has moved to a property from which their application was less likely to be successful;